 Another critical way to help restore the value of your business is through the use of data.
 Business leaders can use their data to survive and thrive during times of economic uncertainty.
 Utilizing your organization’s data can drive lean performance and provide actionable takeaways for your business, including:

-It’s important to remember that your employees are affected by a disaster or threat to your organization too.
-Ensuring your human resources department is in the loop of your business continuity plan will be critical.
+It’s important to remember that your employees are affected by a disaster or threat to your organization, too.
+Ensure your human resources department is in the loop of your business continuity plan.

 Key HR Considerations: